TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-vnet-tsg/solution-connect-failure.md

 <!--/issueDescription-->

-Please follow recommended documents to mitigate the issue:
+Use the following recommended documents to mitigate the issue.

 ## **Recommended documents**